Our School App Stay connected on the go...

 Once a student has found a placement they should inform Mrs Donovan with details of their placement together with a contact for someone at the organisation.

-Please refer to the Careers Education, Information, Advice and Guidance (CEIAG) Policy and Providers Access Statement & Careers Programme for additional information about work experience.
+Please refer to the Careers Education, Information, Advice and Guidance and Work-Related Education Policy for additional information about work experience.

 Gatsby Benchmarks